-Stretching over both Plum Creek and I-35, the New Settlement District is comprised primarily of farm fields and new residential developments that are being carved out of former farm fields.
-The character of the district is as diverse as the district is expansive.
-The New Settlement District spans the largest portion of the southern region of Kyle, and also comprises a large area along the east central border.
-For this reason, owing to such a diverse cross-section of Kyle's landscape, the character of the district is defined more by the function of the streets and neighborhood that serve the particular block being examined, and less by the landforms found in the overall character of the district.
+The New Settlement District is comprised primarily of farm fields and new residential developments that are being carved out of former farm fields in an area that stretches across the city's southern-most region, from Old Stagecoach Road on the west, across I-35 toward the east, to the western border of the Plum Creek Riparian Landscape.
+The character of the district is as diverse as the district is expansive, as the New Settlement District spans the largest portion of the southern region of Kyle.
+For this reason, owing to such a diverse cross-section of Kyle's landscape, the character of the district is defined more by the function of the streets and neighborhoods that serve any particular block being examined, and less by the multiple landforms characteristic of the region as a whole.
 Northwest to southeast roadway patterns are strong, while northeast to southwest connections are lacking.
 Traditional residential enclaves predominate in the New Settlement District, aggregated in neighborhoods of unique housing forms.
 Some landscapes are bisected by I-35, others are permeated by feeder creeks and tributaries which should require heightened standards for physical development going forward.
 The region is dominated by legacy agricultural lands which feature old growth stands of trees and sparse one-family residences.
-However, there are areas experiencing significant development pressures to fulfill the current need for single family residential, and with few barriers to development, the region is growing in popularity for new housing.
+However, there are areas experiencing significant development pressures to fulfill the current need for single family residential, and with few barriers to development, the region is growing in popularity for new housing, held back in the western region by the large portion of the district being under-served by public waste water utilities.
 Private and public spaces are clearly separate, with the public domain defined by shared neighborhood amenities and the private domain defined by privatized landscapes.
 Acreage tracts abound in the Districts, some of which are uniquely suited for high turnover, high density retail and service uses by their location close to available roadways and wet utilities.
-Other properties are not yet ripe for development for their location along underperforming roadways, or from being so far removed from sewer and/or sufficient water supply.
+Other properties are not yet ripe for development for their location along under-performing roadways, or from being so far removed from sewer and/or sufficient water supply.
 Public space is not encroached on by private functions.
-The New Settlement District has a lower density and intensity of development than the adjacent Mid-Town District, and the open character of the landscape should evoke the agricultural heritage of the District.
+The New Settlement District has a lower density and intensity of development than the adjacent Mid-Town District, and the open character of the landscape removed from the interstate corridor should evoke the agricultural heritage of the District.
 Physical and visual portioning and division of land should be avoided where possible in this District.